 A wiring diagram is the basis for safe, efficient, and traceable work with hydraulic and electrical systems in concrete demolition, during strip-out, in rock excavation and tunnel construction, as well as in natural stone extraction.
-It shows how energy is provided, controlled, and safeguarded—from the power unit via valves and lines to tools such as concrete pulverizers or rock and concrete splitters.
+It shows how energy is provided, controlled, and safeguarded – from the power unit via valves and lines to tools such as concrete pulverizers or rock and concrete splitters.
 Anyone who can read and create wiring diagrams reduces downtime, increases operational safety, and creates reliable documentation for service, retrofit, and special operations.
+A complete, standards-compliant diagram also supports lifecycle documentation, quick fault isolation, and transparent acceptance testing in demanding environments.

 A wiring diagram is a technical representation of the function and interconnection of components.
 It describes the interaction of energy sources, control and regulating elements, and actuators.
 In practice, this often comprises two layers: the hydraulic schematic (hydraulic diagram) for pressure fluid and the wiring diagram (electrical circuit diagram) for electrical power supply and control.
-For demolition tools from Darda GmbH—e.g., concrete pulverizers, rock and concrete splitters, combination shears, multi cutters, steel shears, tank cutters—the wiring diagram defines how pressure is generated, movements are triggered, forces are limited, and emergency functions are implemented.
+For demolition tools from Darda GmbH – e.g., concrete pulverizers, rock and concrete splitters, combination shears, multi cutters, steel shears, tank cutters – the wiring diagram defines how pressure is generated, movements are triggered, forces are limited, and emergency functions are implemented.
 A good wiring diagram is unambiguous, compliant with standards, version-controlled, and contains all necessary operating and safety information.
+It uses language-neutral symbols, clear identifiers, and consistent references to ensure that setup, commissioning, and service remain reproducible.

-Structure, symbols, and standards of the wiring diagram
+Structure, symbols, and standards of a wiring diagram

 Hydraulic symbols and functional groups